Marlin Wolfe - Conductor, Gourmet Cook and Author

 about what’s happened.
 And the public too.
 They have been

 very supportive.
 They all wish me to get well and that’s what

 I’m doing.
 It’s hard to put an old guy like me down.”

 Maestro Marlin Wolfe made a remarkable recovery, and after six more years as founding conductor, stepped down in 2008 from his position.
-He remains as Conductor Laureate of the Vancouver Island Symphony.
 Meanwhile he has left a legacy in what has become one of BC's exceptional professional regional orchestras.
-The baton has now been handed over to Pierre Simard.
+The baton was handed over to Pierre Simard and in 2023 to Cosette Justo Valdes.
 For more information about concerts, programs and outreach visit the

 Vancouver Island Symphony's web site.